 In most of these programs, you may earn an Associate of Applied Science (AAS) degree.
 If you enroll full time, it usually takes about two years to meet the Associate of Applied Science degree requirements.
 In some programs of study, there are prerequisites to enter the program.
-See the program guide on pages 46 to 49 for a complete list of Associate of Applied Science degree programs.
-Information and curriculum outlines of these programs begin on page 65.
+See the program guide on pages 44 to 47 for a complete list of Associate of Applied Science degree programs.
+Information and curriculum outlines for these programs begin on page 68.

-To qualify for an Associate of Applied Science degree, you must meet the requirements listed on page 53.
+To qualify for an Associate of Applied Science degree, you must meet the requirements listed on page 54.